 Credit card hacking is the name given to take advantage - that solely benefits you - of the offers that credit card companies(CCC) put out because the competition is fierce.
 Credit cards are a one-way street.
-If you use it in a way that also benefits the bank, you are not really gaining any real financial benefit.
+If you use it in a way that benefits the bank, you are not really gaining any real financial benefit.
 Few things in life are a zero-sum game but using credit cards most definitely is a zero-sum game.

 For example, let’s say a CCC offers 20 months of 0% interest, plus no other fees, on both new purchases and existing balances on other cards.
 You have $5000 or so on a different card that you are paying interest on.
 You could transfer the balance, pay it off over the 20 months at $250 which might be more than the minimum payment you have been paying but you will save a lot of money.

 Alternatively, instead of a home improvement loan which is much cheaper than most credit cards you put $5000 on your 0% interest card for new flooring or whatever.
 If $250 is too steep, there will likely be more cards offering 0% on transfers with a 1-3% transfer fee, which is still much less than paying interest each month.